Chart Color Schemes

 South Lismore has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that may affect this region.
-Notable initiatives include the Lismore Flood Recovery and Resilience Program, East Lismore Build-to-Rent Apartments, Lismore Flood Restoration - Roads and Bridges, and Northern Rivers Conservatorium Flood Resilience Upgrades.
-The following list details those most relevant:.
+Eleven projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include the Lismore Flood Recovery and Resilience Program, East Lismore Build-to-Rent Apartments, Lismore Flood Restoration - Roads and Bridges, and Northern Rivers Conservatorium Flood Resilience Upgrades.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.